juicynir/nginx_server/README.md

 5) In order to monitor Ngnix status, you may write a Shell script, which will be atomated later on.
 Choose a location to create a .sh file and write the following code:

+Create and open the files using the given command:
 ```bash
 nano check_nginx.sh

 ```
+Once the file is open, paste the following code on it!

 ```bash
 #!/bin/bash